sylvainhalle/Azrael/Source/Buffy/Readme.md

 ### `EnumSchema`

-It is possible to associate arbitrary Java objects
+It is possible to serialize fixed Java objects by simply associating them with a short binary sequence.
+The `EnumSchema` acts as the bridge between an enumeration of objects and a binary representation.

 ```java
 List<Integer> my_list = Arrays.asList(3, 1, 4);